Syzygium apodophyllum: Ecology

 The plant is one of the hosts of the exotic plant pathogen Austropuccinia psidii.
 This species is relatively tolerant of the fungus, but other taxa are severely impacted.

 Uses

 This plant is generally a small and not well-developed tree (i.e. it is not that straight in its growth, nor producing long sections).
 It is regarded as of no commercial value.
-The fruit is edible.